Traditional KYC Systems

 User data collection

-- Complies with new data protection laws such as the new EU General Data Protection Regulation (GDPR)
+- Conforms to the latest data protection legislation, including new EU General Data Protection Regulation GDPR

 - No need for manual surveillance.